Sexual Harassment Assault Response and Prevention (SHARP)

 Additional Information

-Army’s Sexual Harassment/Assault Response and Prevention (Sharp) Program:
+Army’s Sexual Harassment/Assault Response and Prevention (SHARP) Program:

 Department of Defense Sexual Prevention and Response Office Page: